-We are pleased to report that for Cohorts 1-4 (Cohort 5 is currently in their second semester), 80% of program participants achieved their next career goals of either an advanced or graduate program acceptance or gainful employment.
+We are pleased to report that for Cohorts 1-4, 80% of program participants achieved their next career goals of either an advanced or graduate program acceptance or gainful employment.
 The employers for some of our students include: Amgen, Grifols, Prolacta Biosciences, Jarrow Formulas, Inc., UCLA, Caltech and Cal State LA.

 Requirements for the Certificate

 Required Core (12 units)